kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(3\) The techniques, associated airspeeds, and rates of descent for autorotative landings;

-\(4\) The rejected takeoff distance determined under §29.62 and the takeoff distance determined under §29.61;
+\(4\) The rejected takeoff distance determined under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.62   Rejected takeoff: Category A.|§29.62]] and the takeoff distance determined under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.61   Takeoff distance: Category A.|§29.61]];

-\(5\) The landing data determined under §29.81 and §29.85;
+\(5\) The landing data determined under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.81   Landing distance: Category A.|§29.81]] and [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.85   Balked landing: Category A.|§29.85]];

-\(6\) The steady gradient of climb for each weight, altitude, and temperature for which takeoff data are to be scheduled, along the takeoff path determined in the flight conditions required in §29.67(a)(1) and (a)(2):
+\(6\) The steady gradient of climb for each weight, altitude, and temperature for which takeoff data are to be scheduled, along the takeoff path determined in the flight conditions required in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.67   Climb: One engine inoperative (OEI).|§29.67]](a)(1) and (a)(2):

-\(i\) In the flight conditions required in §29.67(a)(1) between the end of the takeoff distance and the point at which the rotorcraft is 200 feet above the takeoff surface (or 200 feet above the lowest point of the takeoff profile for elevated heliports);
+\(i\) In the flight conditions required in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.67   Climb: One engine inoperative (OEI).|§29.67]](a)(1) between the end of the takeoff distance and the point at which the rotorcraft is 200 feet above the takeoff surface (or 200 feet above the lowest point of the takeoff profile for elevated heliports);

-\(ii\) In the flight conditions required in §29.67(a)(2) between the points at which the rotorcraft is 200 and 1000 feet above the takeoff surface (or 200 and 1000 feet above the lowest point of the takeoff profile for elevated heliports); and
+\(ii\) In the flight conditions required in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.67   Climb: One engine inoperative (OEI).|§29.67]](a)(2) between the points at which the rotorcraft is 200 and 1000 feet above the takeoff surface (or 200 and 1000 feet above the lowest point of the takeoff profile for elevated heliports); and

-\(7\) Out-of-ground effect hover performance determined under §29.49 and the maximum weight for each altitude and temperature condition at which the rotorcraft can safely hover out-of-ground effect in winds of not less than 17 knots from all azimuths.
+\(7\) Out-of-ground effect hover performance determined under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.49   Performance at minimum operating speed.|§29.49]] and the maximum weight for each altitude and temperature condition at which the rotorcraft can safely hover out-of-ground effect in winds of not less than 17 knots from all azimuths.
 These data must be clearly referenced to the appropriate hover charts.

 \(b\) *Category B.* For each category B rotorcraft, the Rotorcraft Flight Manual must contain—